 - United States

-The Electronic invoicing add-on doesn't support on-premises deployments.
+Electronic invoicing doesn't support on-premises deployments.

-The Electronic invoicing add-on can be used in scenarios where you must create and send an electronic document to the designated parties.
+Electronic invoicing can be used in scenarios where you must create and send an electronic document to the designated parties.
 It's specifically designed for running a configurable flow of processing actions, based on received data.
 The configurability options that are available in Finance and Supply Chain Management are limited to document transformation.
 The service extends these options by adding the configurable integrations that are available in it.
 In addition, all the electronic invoice functionalities that were previously available, such as Brazilian Nota fiscal eletrônica (NF-e), Mexican Comprobante Fiscal Digital por Internet (CFDI), or other Western European Universal Business Language (UBL)/Pan-European Public Procurement OnLine (PEPPOL) functionalities, will use configurations for export and import, and to enable integrations with external web services.